About Management Developers Conference

 Management Developers Conference (ManDevCon, MDC) is the annual conference of the Distributed Management Task Force (DMTF).

-The DMTF is the leading industry organization for interoperable management standards and initiatives.
+.
 Mostly known for their Common Information Model (CIM) and the Web Services for Management (WS-Management) standards.

 The full conference schedule can be viewed here.